-We are offering 7,500,000 shares of our common stock.
 We are a specialty finance company that lends to and invests in small and mid-sized companies, primarily in connection with investments by private equity sponsors.
 We invest in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if they were rated.
 Our investment objective is to maximize our portfolio's total return by generating current income from our debt investments and capital appreciation from our equity investments.